danoneyal/SearchAlgorithms/Readme.md

 I'm using GitHub as a git server !

-update this file from local machine
+update this file from local machine!